borkerprotocol/borker-lib/protocol-spec.md

 #### Comment
 `Version (2 bytes)` `04` `Nonce (1 byte)` `Reference Nonce (1 byte)` `<message> (0-75 bytes)`

-A comment references a previous bork, by checking the address of the first P2PKH output, and references the most recent bork posted by that user with a nonce equal to the provided reference nonce.
+A comment references a previous bork, by checking the address of the first P2PKH, non-change, output, and references the most recent bork posted by that user with a nonce equal to the provided reference nonce.

 #### Legacy Comment